JacquesJnr/JacquesJnr/README.md

 #### **About Me:** 🏳️‍🌈

 I'm a baking, rock climbing and D&D playing Unity game developer.
-22, student at UCSC; studying Games & Playable Media.
+Student [@UCSCGame](https://twitter.com/UCSCGame); studying Games & Playable Media.

 My pinned repos are some of my best work, you'll find them all with README's explaining the project & the work I contributed to them.
 See my games in action on YouTube or Itch!